 - Where the face of the occasional brick has blown, to protect the soft exposed core, a small amount of clear sealant can be applied (if possible when the wall has dried out in late summer so as not to trap damp).
 But conservationists generally prefer the alternative method of patching with lime mortar, perhaps coloured with brick or stone dust to achieve a reasonable match

 - Past repairs to old walls using cement, modern paints and/or over-enthusiastic use of sealants have often resulted in trapped damp hastening erosion.
 Where possible these should be replaced with lime mortar and/or breathable paints

 - Where the source of water is from defective window cills which can’t be fully repaired, rendering the wall below should help protect it.
 A similar solution can be applied in the form of a traditional lime render plinth where erosion has impacted on the lower walls as a result of traffic spray

-If the damage to the main elevations is extensive, entire façades can be clad or rendered.
+If the damage to the main elevations is extensive, entire façades can be rendered or clad in another material, such as timber cladding.
 Whether this is visually appropriate will depend on the age and type of property, and of course such work to listed buildings or those in Conservation Areas could require permission from the local authority.